apmckinlay/natureapp/plants/bunchby.md

 visibility: high
 aka: ["Bunchberry Dogwood", "Dwarf Cornel", "Pigeon Berry"]
 ---
-Bunchberry is a **low** plant (4-8 in) that usually grows in a **thick carpet** due to its creeping underground stems.
+Bunchberry are **low** plants (4-8 in) that usually grow in a **thick carpet** due to their creeping underground stems.
 The prominently veined evergreen **leaves** circle the stem.
 The small green flowers at the centre of four white petal-like bracts (.5-1 in) develop into a tight cluster of scarlet-red **berries** in August.

-Bunchberry belongs to the same plant family as [Pacific Dogwood](/trees/pacdog/) and has similar leaves and flowers.
-It is common in shady, cool, moist woodlands, especially **coniferous forests**.
+Bunchberry belong to the same plant family as [Pacific Dogwoods](/trees/pacdog/) and have similar leaves and flowers.
+They are common in shady, cool, moist woodlands, especially **coniferous forests**.

-**Did you know?** Bunchberry attracts butterflies, and the berries are much appreciated by wildlife.
+**Did you know?** Bunchberry attract butterflies, and the berries are much appreciated by wildlife.

 <!-- generated, do not edit -->
 **See Also:**